 If you want more explanation for any of these points, check out 16 Ways to Stop Wasting Running Water.

 By the way, notice all the times I suggested using a bowl or tub of water.
 Maybe you can think of even more.
 You can use that water to water houseplants or plants in your garden.
-Reusing water is another great way to save water.
+That’s part of what I mean by reusing greywater.